otajor/Notes/redis.md

 increases a numerical value of a hash field by given number.
 If the field specified doesn’t exist, HINCRBY makes it the given number.

 `SADD people user:1000`
-this adds the hash ‘user:1000’ to the set ‘people’
+this adds the hash ‘user:1000’ to the set ‘people’ (So you can have a set full of hashes...)